isuri54/servicehub/README.md

 Beautiful, fast, and fully functional on phones, tablets, and desktops — built with Tailwind CSS for a modern user experience.
 Dockerized Full-Stack Architecture:
 Frontend (React + Nginx), Backend (Node.js/Express), and Database (MongoDB) all run in separate containers, deployable with a single command.
+CI/CD Ready:
+GitHub Actions pipeline automatically tests and builds the app on every push.

 ## Teck Stack